 Assistant will inform the office of the problem.
 Assistant will keep other children distracted and calm.

 The office will immediately call 911 and the parents.
-If parents cannot be reached, we will then reach out to emergency contact person listed on the CLASSROOM INFORMATION FORM.
+If parents cannot be reached, we will then reach out to emergency contact person listed on the ENROLLMENT FORM.
 Director or staff member in charge will help teacher and assistant after obtaining the child’s file.

 If none of the above can be reached, the Director or Head Teacher will accompany the child for treatment.
 Medical forms and permission for emergency medical treatment, found in the child’s permanent file in the school office, will be taken to the Doctor or hospital.